-Notes and Journaling | 50 pts (5 x 10 = 50 overall, 5 pts each)
+Journaling | 100 pts (25 x 4 = 100 overall, 25 pts each)

-A combination of reading notes and posed questions, notes and journaling should be an introspective view of each week's material.
+Journaling should be an introspective view of a week's material.
 That is, how do you relate to it?
 How does the material from the current week relate to previous weeks?
 What stuck out to you the most and the least?
 What burning questions do you still have?
 How have you been living up to the concepts and ideals we discussed that week?
 (For what it's worth, you're not limited to answering these questions.
 But, I think they're a good start in getting your thought processes going!)
 You'll have an opportunity every week to turn one in, meaning you'll have 15 opportunities to complete this assignment!

-Experiment Journals | 75 pts (25 x 3 = 75 overall, 25 pts each)
+Scenario Analysis Essay | 75 pts (25 x 3 = 75 overall, 25 pts each)

-Students will conduct 3 communication experiments that apply skills and behaviors discussed in class or in the text.
+Students will conduct 3 communication scenario analyses that apply skills and behaviors discussed in class or in the text.
 After each communication experiment, students will write a one-page paper describing the skill, technique, or theory, how they applied it, their experience during its use, and their thoughts about and analysis of the results.
 A complete description of this assignment will be provided, as well as a grading rubric.

-Final Course Reflection Paper & Outline | 125 pts (100 pts for final paper, 25 pts for outline) The purpose of this paper is for students to look back and think deeply about the communication skills they have developed throughout this semester and reflect on the outcomes that result from these new skills.
+Final Course Reflection Paper | 125 pts (100 pts for final paper, 25 pts for draft) The purpose of this paper is for students to look back and think deeply about the communication skills they have developed throughout this semester and reflect on the outcomes that result from these new skills.
 The paper should demonstrate students' competency of the course material and concepts/theories learned throughout the semester.
 A complete description of this assignment, along with a grading rubric, will be provided.